singhsurjeet/demo/jenkins/readme.md

 helm install --name jenkins-demo stable/jenkins
 ```

 Incase, If you already have the jenkins instance up and running.
-Go head and configure the credentials for Docker repository and GCP service account.
+Go head and configure the credentials for GIT-SSH-KEY and GCP service account.
 Makes sure that you have all jenkins plugins pre-installed.
 You can also specify this in the values.yml file of your helm chart.
 ```
 kubernetes:1.2